How it works

-Every claim you submit passes through six steps designed to be thorough, transparent, and impartial.
+Every claim passes through six steps designed to be thorough, transparent, and impartial.
 Here’s what happens behind the scenes.

 1. Step 1